jviterbo/bbl2html-converter/README.md

 # bbl2html-converter
-Converts ".bbl" files, produced by a Latex tool, to ".html" files ready to be included in the OJS system.
+This is a converter that receives as input a ".bbl" file (produced by Overleaf or other Latex tool) and produces as output an ".html" file, in which the references of a paper are represented in html format, ready to be included in the OJS system.